qmlbook/qt6book/docs/ch17-extensions/using-fileio.md

 ![image](./images/cityui_mock.png)

 JSON data is just text that is formatted in such a way that it can be converted into a valid JS object/array and back to text.
-We use our `FileIO` to read the JSON formatted data and convert it into a JS object using the built in Javascript function `JSON.parse()`.
+We use our `FileIO` to read the JSON formatted data and convert it into a JS object using the built-in Javascript function `JSON.parse()`.
 The data is later used as a model for the table view.
 This is implemented in the read document and write document functions shown below.

 <<< @/docs/ch17-extensions/src/CityUI/main.qml#readwrite